joyent/restdown/README.md

 1. Write a Markdown file that describes your REST API -- with some light conventions (see "Conventions" below) to structure to your doc file.
 E.g.:

         $ cat api.restdown    # or api.md or index.markdown whatever
         ---
         title: My Awesome REST API
         ---

         # My Awesome REST API

         Some introduction...

         # Wuzzers

         ## GET /wuzzers

         ...

         ## POST /wuzzers

         ...

 2. Run it through `restdown` and out pops (a) "api.html", fairly light semantic HTML5 for your API; and (b) "api.json", a JSON representation of your API.

         $ restdown -m STATICDIR api.restdown

    where "STATICDIR" is a path to your static content served dir.

 You should now have pretty decent looking REST API docs.
+Read on for details.

 # Installation